-Students, parents, friends among the dead in shootings
+Couples, parents, friends among the dead in shootings

 MONICA BRICKHOUSE: POSITIVE PERSON, SUPERVISOR

-Monica Brickhouse was a Springfield, Ohio, native who was working as a recovery specialist for Anthem in Virginia Beach, according to her LinkedIn profile.
+Monica Brickhouse was a Springfield, Ohio, native who had been working as a recovery specialist for Anthem in Virginia Beach before recently relocating back to Ohio.

 Damian Seaton, who worked with Brickhouse at a bank call center before it was closed down, remembered her as an excellent supervisor.

-Note: This story has been corrected to reflect that Brickhouse and not Warren-Curtis had recently relocated to Ohio.